deepcoder/winix-public/README.md

 The program is run from the 'real' directory on host machine, I do NOT copy the python program into the docker container, this is why the --user command is necessary to make sure the 'user' user inside the docker container has rights to write to the log files in the real home directory for the app.

 MQTT topic base in in config file.
-Each unit in config file publishes it information under base topic followed by it's MAC address, for example:
+Each unit in config file publishes its information under base topic followed by it's MAC address, for example:

 ```
 winix/11:22:33:44:55:66